ying531/ying531.github.io/_pages/index.md

 - **Uncertainty quantification**
 I develop methods to quantify and control the uncertainty of black-box AI models for their confident deployment in critical domains.
 <!-- Specifically, I think about what guarantees are meaningful, how to achieve them with easy-to-use, widely-applicable methods, and their applications in biomedical discovery and human decisions.  -->
-My recent work  integrates <span style="font-weight:600;">selective inference</span> ideas into <span style="font-weight:600;">conformal prediction</span>, with the goal of enabling trusted decision-making based on uncertainty principles.
+My recent work  integrates  selective inference ideas into conformal prediction, with the goal of enabling trusted decision-making based on uncertainty principles.
 One example is [Conformal Selection](https://arxiv.org/abs/2210.01408) using multiple testing ideas to find unlabeled instances with "good" labels, such as [active drugs](https://arxiv.org/abs/2210.01408) and [trustable LLM outputs](https://arxiv.org/abs/2405.10301), which can then be acted upon with confidence.
 <!-- I also work on their applications in biomedical discovery and human decisions.  -->
 Related projects: